risuorg/risu/doc/presentations/devconfcz2018-presentation-revealmd.md

 Philosophy is very simple:

-- Citellus is just a simple wrapper.
+- Risu is just a simple wrapper.
 - Allows to specify on sosreport and test folders
 - Finds tests available in test folders
 - Executes each test against sosreport and reports return status